 Wash the water leaves or spinach and shred and set aside.

-Wash the dry fish and and the crayfish pieces and add to the pot allow to boil for 5 minutes
+In a bowl, wash dry fish and and the crayfish pieces and add to the pot allow to boil for 5 minutes

 Add the water leaf or spinach and immediately add the pounded Afang leaves and stir in.